wa0x6e/Cake-Resque/README.md

 This will add the job `Friend` with arguments `array('findNewFriends' 'John Doe', 'Ghana')` to the `default` queue.

 * First argument is the name of the queue to add the job to (you can create as many queue as you like, with a different interval time between each pooling).
-* Second argument is the name of the Shell (more details below)
+* Second argument is the name of the Shell.
+You can also use the plugin syntax to reference a plugin Shell : `Pluginname.Modelnane` (more details below)
 * Third argument is an array of arguments.
 First index is the name of the function to call, within the Shell, other indices are passed to the function called

 As you know, we can't call directly a method within CakePHP.
 You **can not** just do that